ikawrakow/ik_llama.cpp/README.md

 This repository is a fork of [llama.cpp](https://github.com/ggerganov/llama.cpp) with better CPU and hybrid GPU/CPU performance, new SOTA quantization types, first-class Bitnet support, better DeepSeek performance via MLA, FlashMLA, fused MoE operations and tensor overrides for hybrid GPU/CPU inference, row-interleaved quant packing, etc.

 >[!IMPORTANT]
 >The new GGUFs for DeepSeek-V3/R1/Lite do not work in this repository.
-This is due to the backwards incompatibe change in mainline `llama.cpp` that [added MLA support](https://github.com/ggml-org/llama.cpp/pull/12801)
+This is due to the backwards incompatible change in mainline `llama.cpp` that [added MLA support](https://github.com/ggml-org/llama.cpp/pull/12801)
 >2.5 months after MLA was available here, and worked with the original DeepSeek GGUFs.
-Please use the original GGUF or, if you don't have one, convert the HF safetnosrs using the Python conversion scrip in this repository.
+Please use the original GGUF or, if you don't have one, convert the HF safetensors using the Python conversion script in this repository.

 ## Latest News